raspberrypilearning/code-a-carol/en/step_4.md

 ![Introduction](images/introduction.png)

 + Look at the music notes above.
 Add each of the note names to the `notes` list, separated by a comma.
-The first two notes are C4 so in Sonic Pi we would write this as `:c4`.
+The first two notes are C4, and in Sonic Pi we would write this as `:c4`.

 ```ruby
 notes = [:c4, :c4]